jshultz/rails_dating_app/README.md

 Site has login/password and account creation.

-TODO: add more of the things.
+TODO: need to add more features.

 The MIT License (MIT)